Hoya pubicalyx

 Hoya pubicalyx is a species of flowering plant in the genus Hoya native to the Philippines.

+Description

 Sometimes confused for Hoya carnosa, it has succulent, lanceolate foliage and grows in a vining habit epiphytically.
 Kept as a houseplant in temperate climates, it can be found in variegated forms in nurseries.
 The Philippine five-centavo coin of the New Generation Currency Series features the flowers of this plant.